Tolkāppiyam: Etymology

 The word Tolkāppiyam is a attribute-based composite word, with tol meaning "ancient, old", and kappiyam meaning "book, text, poem, kavya"; together, the title has been translated as "ancient book", "ancient poem", or "old poem".
-The word 'kappiyam' is of Indo-Aryan origin from the Sanskrit Kavya.
+The word 'kappiyam' is cognate with the Sanskrit Kavya.

 According to Kamil Zvelebil – a Tamil literature and history scholar, Tamil purists tend to reject this Sanskrit-style etymology and offer "curious" alternatives.
 One of these breaks it into three "tol-kappu-iyanratu", meaning "ancient protection [of language]".
 An alternate etymology that has been proposed by a few purists is that the name of the work derives from the author's name Tolkāppiyan, but this is a disputed assumption because neither the author(s) nor centuries in which this masterpiece was composed are known.

 Date

 The dating of the Tolkappiyam is difficult, much debated, and it remains contested and uncertain.
-Proposals range between 5,320 BCE and the 8th century CE.
+Proposals range between 5,329 BCE and the 8th century CE.

 The tradition and some Indian scholars favor an early date for its composition, before the common era, and state that it is the work of one person associated with sage Agastya.
 Other Indian scholars, and non-Indian scholars such as Kamil Zvelebil, prefer to date it not as a single entity but in parts or layers.
 The Tolkappiyam manuscript versions that have survived into the modern age were fixed by about the 5th century CE, according to Zvelebil.
 Scholars reject traditional datings based on three sangams and the myth of great floods because there is no verifiable evidence in its favor, and the available evidence based on linguistics, epigraphy, Sangam literature and other Indian texts suggest a much later date.
 The disagreements now center around divergent dates between the 3rd century BCE and 8th century CE.

 The datings proposed by contemporary scholars is based on a combination of evidence such as: